abel-bernabeu/autoencoder/colorization/README.md

 In general, achieved face image colorization is reasonable but can be improved with bigger dataset.

-The approach 2 using transfer learning achieves visually and numerically a better performance:
+The approach 2 using transfer learning achieves visually and numerically a better performance with lower computational resources:

 Accuracy approach 1: 0.8747 and uses 6,219,538 trainable params